The Roots of Progress Fellowship

 You’re excited about progress studies.
 You love to write and have published a few posts or essays on a variety of topics.
 Now you wonder: what’s next?

-Maybe you’d like to explore a career in writing about progress for a general (non-academic) audience, but you’re not quite sure how to get going.
+Maybe you’d like to explore a career in writing about progress studies and abundance policy for a general (non-academic) audience, but you’re not quite sure how to get going.
 Or maybe you’re already blogging and publishing on Substack but would like to get to the next level—find your own topic area, increase your productivity, get more plugged into the community, and grow your audience.

 Through this program you will zero in on a topic area to go deep on, improve your writing, increase your productivity, more fully understand and apply progress ideas, get plugged into the progress movement, and grow your audience.